 Then, you have touring kayaks, which are typically only the sit-in type.
 These are typically longer than the former, doing well over long distances and trips.
 They track very well, and will feature a type of rudder or skeg to keep steady in the wind and current.
 You’ll find that they have a great amount of storage space, and will keep your items protected from the elements.
 They’re also usually more expensive.

 This is often the most difficult part for people to select from.
 The sit-in kayaks, like the Tribute, generally move more rapidly, track very straight, and feature covered compartments for your belongings.
 Not only that, but this hull design will also help to protect you from the sun, wind, and rain quite well.
 Those all make the boat great to paddle to a destination.
 When you’re in cold wind and water, you won’t feel most of it as you’ll be protected by the kayak.

-Sit-on-top, like the Ocean Kayak Venus 10, has its benefits, too.
+Sit-on-top, like the Pelican Kayak, has its benefits, too.
 You’ll typically only want to use these in warmer waters.
 Storage space varies, but generally will leave your belongings out in the open air.
 They’re great if the former style makes you feel too claustrophobic or constrained.
 You also won’t have to learn how to do a wet exit if your boat begins to capsize.
 They’re also the easiest to get on, making it great for various uses.

 Important features to consider before making a purchase